neilmatula/exawind-benchmarks/exawind/Pazy_Wing/README.md

 | Number of HPC Nodes   | 5                      |
 | Nalu Cells per CPU    | ~15,600                |

+The job time of 48 hours was selected for HPC queue reasons.
+However, it was found that the 2 seconds of simulated time achieved after 48 hours of wall-clock time was sufficient to achieve steady state for the static deflection cases, as well as sufficient to observe the flutter behavior for the high-speed cases.
 The job was run on the Sandia Flight HPC cluster, which has the following specifications:

 | Parameter           | Value |
 |---                  |---  |